SepehrKazemi1/drought-heatwave-CRU-matlab-py/readme.txt

 ## Why I wrote this

 I needed a workflow that I can re run when I fix data issues or change thresholds.
-A lot of the code is research style: it works, but it’s not a polished package.
+A lot of the code is research style meaning it works but not a polished package.

 ## How to use